maggie-grundy/week7-capstone-project/README-MAGGIENOTES.md

   - [X] Change commas in typeface filenames to hyphens to avoid unexpected behaviors
   - [X] Create scripts folder with: just main.js for now (link in html)
   - [X] Create utils folder with css variables (link in css)
-  - [ ] Create HTML structure
+  - [X] Create HTML structure
-  - [ ] Determine where media queries are necessary or if grid and flex are sufficient to develop the layout responsively
+  - [X] Determine where media queries are necessary or if grid and flex are sufficient to develop the layout responsively
-  - [ ] Create mobile CSS skeleton
+  - [X] Create mobile CSS skeleton

-- [] **Hour 1-2:** Work on mobile layout: search bar, current weather section, forecast cards stacking.
+- [X] **Hour 1-2:** Work on mobile layout: search bar, current weather section, forecast cards stacking.
-- [] **Hour 2-3:** Desktop layout: grid for forecast cards, sidebar/main differences.
+- [X] **Hour 2-3:** Desktop layout: grid for forecast cards, sidebar/main differences.
 Add flex for cards.
-- [] **Hour 3-4:** Start JS: fetch data for a hard-coded location, display in current weather section.
+- [X] **Hour 3-4:** Start JS: fetch data for a hard-coded location, display in current weather section.

 - [] **Hour 4-5:** Hook up search functionality: user input, API call, update UI.
 - [] **Hour 5-6:** Add unit toggle (metric/imperial) logic and link it to UI conversion.
-- [] **Evening wrap-up:** test responsiveness, try a different location, fix layout quirks.
+- [] **wrap-up:** test responsiveness, try a different location, fix layout quirks.

+**These hours were more like days!
+But every time I do this it takes less time and I trust it will keep getting easier.**

 For my structure, I am first trying a grid and flex approach.
 I'm using [cssgridgenerator.io](https://cssgridgenerator.io/ "css grid generator") to create my containers.
 I am creating `<main class="main">` to hold all of my smaller containers.